Today is Apple Strudel Day.

 Here’s a recipe for Homemade Apple Strudel.

-4 Granny Smith apples, peeled, cored and thinly sliced
+4 baking type apples, peeled, cored and thinly sliced

 3/4 cup golden raisins